Metal Spraying

 Compressed air (wire flame)

-The gas fuel and oxygen are mixed and ignited to produce a flame.
-The material, either a wire or powder is fed into the flame.
-For wire flame spray, the material is melted and the compressed air, passing through a spray nozzle atomises the molten metal and sprays it onto the work piece.
-The larger the wire diameter, the higher the spray rate.
-For powder flame spray, the powder particles (metal or ceramic ) are softened in the flame and the speed of the flame gases through the nozzle sprays the softened powder onto the work piece.
+In this process, gas fuel and oxygen are combined and ignited to create a high-temperature flame.
+The coating material (either in wire or powder form) is then introduced into the flame.
+For wire flame spraying, the wire is melted and a stream of compressed air breaks the molten metal into fine particles, which are sprayed onto the component surface.
+Thicker wire typically allows for a higher spray rate.
+For powder flame spraying, the powder particles (metal or ceramic) are heated and softened in the flame.
+These particles are then propelled at speed through a nozzle and deposited onto the surface, forming the coating.

 Heat Source